 SciDAVis This is a free, open-source program for graphing and analyzing data, which we will use extensively for this class.
 The page for downloading SciDAVis is here.
 Several different versions are available for Macintosh, Windows and Linux computers.
-As of December 2019, version 1.26 was just released, but I recommend version 1.25 until 1.26 has been out for a while.
-Version 1.25, for Macintosh and Windows computers, is also available for download on the course Canvas web page.
+Although there are version 2 releases for Windows and Linux, I strongly recommend using the most recent version 1 release (1.26) for all systems.
+Version 1.26 for Macintosh and Windows computers is also available for download on the course Canvas web page.

 The most current documentation for SciDAVis is found at:

 A detailed tutorial is provided in the lab manual for this class.

 PyMOL We will be using this program to look at protein structures.